 The library is maintained for the primary use of undergraduates and aims to acquire core texts for all undergraduate and graduate courses taught at the College.
 If you would like to make a recommendation, please email the librarians at firstname.lastname@example.org.
 Alternatively email your tutors asking them to forward details to us to support the recommendation.

 All books in the library are included in the electronic catalogue, SOLO, which in turn forms part of the wider Oxford University libraries network.
 The library is wired for access to electronic library resources and to the Internet.
-There are 6 computer terminals, including a catalogue PC, a high-quality printers and a photocopy/scanner/printer machine available in the library for students’ use and wireless connectivity for laptop users.
+There are 3 computer terminals, including two catalogue PCs, a high-quality photocopy/scanner/printer machine available in the library foyer for students’ use and wireless connectivity for laptop users.
 New books are constantly being added to the College Library, at the recommendation of either Tutors or students and from undergraduate and graduate reading lists.
 A separate College Law library houses law reports and journals.

 Library Induction videos for New and Returning students

 1.Welcome to Oxford and St Catherine’s College Library

 2.Using the library and code of conduct